 Officers and Duties

-Annually, the Board of Trustees shall elect, from among the members of the board of trustees, a President who shall first serve a one‐year term as the President‐elect, after which he or she shall assume the duties of President for a one-year term.
-Upon expiration of his or her term, the President shall relinquish his office to the President‐elect but shall remain a member of the Board for one year and serve in the capacity of Past-President.
+Annually, the Board of Trustees shall elect, from among the members of the Board of Trustees, a Board President who shall first serve a one‐year term as the Board President‐elect, after which he or she shall assume the duties of Board President for a one-year term.
+Upon expiration of his or her term, the Board President shall relinquish his or her office to the Board President‐elect but shall remain a Trustee for one year and serve in the capacity of Board Past-President.

-Board of Governance
+Board Code of Conduct

 The Board Code of Conduct shall serve as the normal operational process for governing in all cases in which it is applicable and in which it is consistent with the Bylaws of the corporation unless a Trustee proposes using Robert’s Rules of Order.
 If any Trustee wishes to use Robert’s Rules of Order, the motion must receive a majority vote in order to be successful.
 If the motion carries, Robert’s Rules of Order shall be used in lieu of the Board Code of Conduct.